Value-added tax (VAT)

 The VAT rate is 16% and is applicable to supplies of standard-rated goods and services.

-The export of goods from Zambia is zero-rated.
-However, the provision of services that are classified as standard-rated supplies from a Zambian place of business is subject to VAT at 16%, irrespective of whether the customer is a Zambian resident or a non-Zambian resident.
+The export of goods and services from Zambia are generally zero-rated.
+However, exports of services rendered physically from a place of business in Zambia would be considered standard-rated supplies of services and would be subject to a 16% VAT rate, regardless of whether the consumer is a non-Zambian resident.

-Standard-rated goods imported to Zambia are subject to import VAT at 16%.
+Standard-rated goods imported to Zambia are subject to import VAT at the rate of 16%.

 The supply of standard-rated services to customers in Zambia by a non-Zambian supplier that has not been subject to VAT in the country from which the services are provided will be subject to VAT in Zambia.
-The non-Zambian supplier can appoint a local tax agent to account for output VAT on their services; this procedure enables the Zambian customer to reclaim the corresponding input VAT.
-Otherwise, the Zambian VAT-registered customer would be required to account for the output VAT referred to as ‘reverse-charge VAT' on the services procured from the non-resident supplier.
-In this instance, there is no mechanism for the Zambian customer to recover reverse-charge VAT.
+The Zambian VAT-registered customer is required to account for the output VAT referred to as ‘reverse-charge VAT' on the services procured from the non-resident supplier.
+However, the Zambian customer cannot claim the input tax resulting from reverse-charge VAT.
+In order to enable the Zambian customer to claim input tax resulting from reverse-charge VAT accounted on imported services, the non-Zambian supplier can appoint a local tax agent to account for output VAT on their services and issue local tax invoices.
+The Zambian customer can then claim the input VAT that was paid as shown on the invoice from the local tax agency.

 Goods imported into Zambia are generally subject to customs duties.
 In 2017, a surtax of 5% was introduced on selected goods that are imported into, manufactured in, or produced in the country.